LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 The first argument of :class:`~crappy.blocks.vision.CameraSource` is the name of the :class:`~crappy.camera.Camera` object to use for acquiring the images.
-In this demo, the :ref:`Fake Camera` is used so that the code can run without any hardware.
+In this demo, the :ref:`Fake Camera <crappy_docs/cameras:fake camera>` is used so that the code can run without any hardware.
 The acquisition-loop frequency belongs to CameraSource, whereas the maximum display framerate and the loop that checks for new frames belong to :class:`~crappy.blocks.vision.ImageDisplayer`.